Company Disclosure

 FFA’s IARs determine the amount of advisory fee to be paid by the client within the parameters of the fee schedule set forth above and this could present a conflict of interest.
 No client will be charged more than the reflected maximum annual percentage fee.
 As a result, similarly situated clients could pay diverse advisory fee.
 FFA’s advisory services could also be available from other advisers at a lesser annual percentage advisory fee.
 Each client should take this potential fee differential into consideration when determining whether or not to engage FFA’s services.

-Item 6 – Performance-Based Fee and Side-by-Side Management
+Item 6 – Performance-Based Fee and Side by Side Management

 We do not charge any performance-based fees.
 These are fees based on a share of capital gains on or capital appreciation of the assets of a client.
 “Side-by-Side Management” refers to a situation in which the same firm manages accounts that are billed based on a percentage of assets under management, hourly charges, fixed fees (not including subscription fees) and at the same time manages other accounts for which fees are assessed on a performance fee basis.
 Because the Adviser has no performance-based fee accounts, it has no side-by-side management.